swent-group21/best-app-ever/docs/docker.md

   ```
 - **React Native Application**: If you don't have one, follow [this tutorial](https://blog.expo.dev/developing-a-react-native-app-with-expo-cf6566732311) to create a basic React Native app.

+## Setting your IP as an argument for Docker

+1. First run `npm start` so as to learn your expo ip address is.
+2. Copy and paste it into your .ip file

 ## Dockerfile Overview

 The provided `Dockerfile` is designed to containerize your Expo project.
 Below is a breakdown of the key components:

 ### Key Dockerfile Sections